SV51-MetaSoft-App-Web/enponit-customer-managerment/README.md

 ## Access API

-To access the API, the following URL must be used:https://my-json-server.typicode.com/SV51-MetaSoft-App-Web/enponit-customer-managerment
+To access the API , the following URL must be used:https://my-json-server.typicode.com/SV51-MetaSoft-App-Web/enponit-customer-managerment

 ## Endpoints